 One is at Coral Gardens reef off Grace Bay beach.
 The reef is only a matter of yards from the beach and it has a wealth of marine wildlife to be seen.
 This ranges from the host of coral fronds growing from below into spectacular trees and fans to large sea turtles, a very large (but safe) barracuda that lives on the reef as well as eagle rays and a host of smaller tropical fish species.
 There are resort attendants on hand who will effectively police the swimmers, so they don’t encroach on the centre of the reef and damage coral life.
 Snorkel gear can be rented from a stand right on the beach if need be, but I suggest taking your own.

 The second family-safe snorkel area is Smiths reef on Coconut Road .
 This is found just outside of the Turtle Cove inlet and marina.
 This is even shallower and again good for children to explore but they should stick to the west ends of the beach by the inlet to Turtle Cove where the sand is to get into the water as elsewhere it’s a little rocky and difficult underfoot.
+Further to the East and away from the shore, the reef can be subject to some tidal currents at high tide so always take care with inexperienced swimmers here.
 Similar wildlife can be seen but the corals are a little smaller and not the high structures that are seen on the outer edges of Coral Gardens.

 Protect the reefs